ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>Last year, I spent 30 minutes debugging why a product ID was being passed to a user endpoint.
 The types were correct (string for both), so…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Top 5 Errors New Angular Devs Make and How to Fix Them - <a href="https://medium.com/@developerwhoismean/top-5-errors-new-angular-devs-make-and-how-to-fix-them-b783fe422680?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MeanDeveloper`**

-<blockquote>Learning Angular in 2025 is both exciting and overwhelming.
-With Angular 19+ introducing standalone components, signals, and smarter build…
-Continue reading on Medium »</blockquote>

-<h3>4.
 16 JavaScript Snippets That Any Developer Should Bookmark in 2025 - <a href="https://javascript.plainenglish.io/16-javascript-snippets-that-any-developer-should-bookmark-in-2025-e531e8239758?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Kabir`**

 <blockquote>Convenient, preventive, and strong, these snippets will help you save some time every day.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>4.
 20 JavaScript Snippets That You’ll Wish You’d Known Earlier in 2025 - <a href="https://javascript.plainenglish.io/20-javascript-snippets-that-youll-wish-you-d-known-earlier-in-2025-0309c32584a3?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Kabir`**

 <blockquote>From arrays to async magic — these snippets will rocket fuel your productivity and restore the fun of coding.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
+<h3>5.
 Reliable TypeScript Development Partner for Scalable Web Solutions - <a href="https://bhaveshrwedowebapps.medium.com/reliable-typescript-development-partner-for-scalable-web-solutions-7ce018950a5a?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bhavesh Rajpurohit`**

 <blockquote>Seeking a dependable TypeScript development partner to build maintainable digital solutions?
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>6.
 Why TypeScript Developers Never Go Back: The Language That Actually Prevents Bugs - <a href="https://imrankhani.medium.com/why-typescript-developers-never-go-back-the-language-that-actually-prevents-bugs-379500c8d4de?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Khan`**